schmoelder/diss/doc/04_implementation/04_optimization.md

 - **Bed porosity**, ranging from $0.1$ to $0.8$
 - **Axial dispersion**, ranging from $1 \times 10^{-9}$ to $1 \times 10^{-4}~\text{m}^2~\text{s}^{-1}$.

-Figure {numref}`fig_initial_values` shows 128 parameter combinations uniformly sampled from the unnormalized parameter space, plotted on a logarithmic scale.
+{numref}`fig_initial_values` shows 128 parameter combinations uniformly sampled from the unnormalized parameter space, plotted on a logarithmic scale.
 Despite the lower bound of $1 \times 10^{-9}$, few samples are drawn in that region; instead, the majority are biased toward the higher end of the range.

-Due to this disparity in scales, porosity is best normalized linearly, while **axial dispersion** benefits from logarithmic normalization.
+Due to this disparity in scales, porosity is best normalized linearly, while axial dispersion benefits from logarithmic normalization.
-Figure {numref}`fig_initial_values_normalized` presents 128 parameter combinations sampled uniformly from the normalized space.
-As seen, all scales are now appropriately sampled—an important characteristic for generating effective initial values.
+{numref}`fig_initial_values_normalized` presents 128 parameter combinations sampled uniformly from the normalized space.
+As seen, all scales are now appropriately sampled, an important characteristic for generating effective initial values.

 This normalization strategy allows the optimizer to work within a consistent domain, effectively optimizing two variables that both range from $0$ to $1$, while **CADET-Process** handles the inverse transformation back to the original scales for evaluation purposes.